The Exorcist: The Crucifix Scene

 Few horror films contain such a vivid anecdotal history upon its release than The Exorcist.
 The collective memory of its 1973 theatrical run is heavily embellished, but overall, people were seriously traumatized.
 We’ve all heard how theater goers ran from the their seats crying.
 How they passed out cold, and of course – all of the people puking in the aisles.
 Though it’s most likely hyperbole, it’s safe to say that up until that point, there had never been a movie quite like The Exorcist.

-If you’re like me and grew up during the height of the slasher genre in the 80’s, or maybe you came up watching the French Extremist/Torture Porn of the early 2000’s, The Exorcist is training wheels at best.
-However, it’s impossible to deny the expert craftsmanship of the film.
-Like it or not, it is still considered one of the best horror films ever made.
+If you’re like me and grew up during the height of the slasher genre in the 80’s, or maybe you came up watching the French Extremist/Torture Porn of the early 2000’s, The Exorcist may seem like training wheels at best.
+However, maturity and taste will eventually lead you to one fact: The Exorcist is an amazing film.
+It is still considered one of the best horror films ever made after all these years.
+It has endured and will continue to do so.
 So what is it about this film that created such a stir when it came out, and spawned from it legendary stories from those who who were there?
 Well, there are plenty of reasons, but a major reason in particular was the crucifix scene.

 A Country Exorcising its Own Demons